Why is recognising dementia important?

 The review authors searched for and considered studies published up to March 2019.

 This review identified only a limited number of diagnostic test accuracy studies using Mini-Cog in secondary care settings.
 Those identified were at high risk of bias related to patient selection and high concerns related to index test conduct and applicability.
 The evidence was indirect, as all studies evaluated Mini-Cog differently from the review question, where it was anticipated that studies would conduct Mini-Cog and independently but contemporaneously perform a reference standard assessment to diagnose dementia.
 The pattern of test accuracy varied across the three studies.
 Future research should evaluate Mini-Cog as a test in itself, rather than derived from other neuropsychological assessments.
-There is also a need for evaluation of the feasibility of the Mini-Cog for the diagnosis of dementia to help adequately determine its role in the clinical pathway.
+There is also a need for evaluation of the feasibility of the Mini-Cog for the detection of dementia to help adequately determine its role in the clinical pathway.

 The diagnosis of Alzheimer's disease dementia and other dementias relies on clinical assessment.
 There is a high prevalence of cognitive disorders, including undiagnosed dementia in secondary care settings.
 Short cognitive tests can be helpful in identifying those who require further specialist diagnostic assessment; however, there is a lack of consensus around the optimal tools to use in clinical practice.
 The Mini-Cog is a short cognitive test comprising three-item recall and a clock-drawing test that is used in secondary care settings.